Yoon-Cho/apcs-hw/cho_yoon/19-BuiltIns/README.txt

-Question 2:How are they implemented internally Treemaps and Hashmaps implements Map which maps unique keys.
+Question 2:How are they implemented internally

+Treemaps and Hashmaps implements Map which maps unique keys.
 Hashes use the Array interface which repeatedly adds keys.

 Question 3:Speed Comparison between HashMap vs Treemap

 Hashmap is much faster as it is more simplified than TreeMap but TreeMap is better when order of keys is important.

+In a test, hashmap took 1 milliseconds to compile, treemap took 1.4 milliseconds.

 Question 4:Does Java have a built in heap

 Java has PriorityQueue which functions as a heap

 Question 5:Implement a running medium using it.

+ClassWork.java